openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

 * `pacemaker_master_resource`: *Optional*.
 Name of the pacemaker resource used to determine if the collecting of statistics should be active.
 This is a parameter for advanced users.
 Valid options: a string.
 Default: `undef`.

+#### Class: `lma_collector::collectd::ceph_mon`

+Declare this class to make collectd collect Ceph statistics.

+With this the collector will collect information on the Ceph cluster (health, monitor count, quorum count, free space, ...) and the Placement Groups.

+The collectd plugin used is a Python script.
+That script uses the `ceph` command internally.
+So for this plugin to work the `ceph` command should be installed, and a valid configuration for accessing the Ceph cluster should be in place.

 #### Define: `lma_collector::logs::openstack`